chiyu1203/UnityDataAnalysis/README.md

     "body_length": 4, #Unit: cm default body length use in spatial discretisation.

     "growth_condition": "G", Note: "G" for gregarious "S" for solitarious animals

+    "analysis_window": [-10,10], a two-element array to define where to slice trials (0 means the onset, unit: sec)

 Use **time_series_analysis.ipynb**, if you want do analyse stimulus-evoked responses in details.